Toni500github/customfetch/README.md

 # TODOs
 * Color all ASCII arts (101/262) will take long ahh time
-* Support images on terminal as logo (currently only in kitty)
-* idk

 # Thanks
 I would like to thanks: